pireddag/plotFun/README.md

 # plotFun
 Plot functions with native TeXmacs graphics.

-Place the files in a subdirectory of the `plugin` directory of the TeXmacs user directory (the TeXmacs user directory could be `.TeXmacs`).
-Say you have called this directory `plotFun`
+Place the files in a subdirectory of the `plugin` by copying the `plotFun` directory into it.
+You can change the directory name.
+The plugin will appear in the plugin list of TeXmacs (Document -> Style -> Add package).
-The Scheme functions go in `.TeXmacs/plugins/plotFun/progs/`, the package in `.TeXmacs/plugins/plotFun/packages/`.
-I have already placed them in a directory with the right name and nesting, the tree needs to be copied to the `plugin` directory of TeXmacs.

-Load the package plotFun
+Load the package plotFun_plugin

 The `plotFun` command takes one arguments, the name of a file.
-The file contains the functions to be plotted, the range for each function, general plot options and additional options for each function (color, style, thickness); default options are subsituted for missing options.
+The file contains the functions to be plotted, the range for each function, general plot options and additional options for each function (color, style, thickness, number of points); default options are subsituted for missing options.

 The functions and their ranges are expressed as a list of association lists (one association list for each function) The function is expressed as a lambda in Scheme syntax (associated to the key "function")